Epidemiology Application and Admission

 Below is information regarding the application process and procedures for the PhD in Epidemiology.
 Combined degree applicants, please see the respective websites above.

-Applicants should be committed to careers in medical research.
+Applicants should be committed to careers in epidemiologic research.
 It is expected that only applicants with outstanding academic records will be accepted into the program.

 An important consideration in the evaluation of potential students into the program is the identification of GGEB faculty members as potential mentors.
 Prior to applying to the Doctoral in Epidemiology program, prospective students are encouraged to contact GGEB Epidemiology faculty member(s) who could serve as their mentors.
 Please view our faculty webpage to see each faculty member and their research interests along with their contact information.